Pros / The headset is water-resistant.

-VERDICT / The Plantronics Voyager Legend is the best Bluetooth headset because it combines the best call performance with all-day comfort and comprehensive hands-free features.
+Verdict / The Voyager Legend is a great Bluetooth headset because it combines fantastic call performance with numerous hands-free features and killer battery life.

 Editor’s Note: This product has been removed from our side-by-side comparison because it has been discontinued.
 You can still read our original review below, but Top Ten Reviews is no longer updating this product’s information.

 The Plantronics Voyager Legend has exceptional audio quality and noise cancellation abilities as well as a nifty charging case to keep it powered for hours on end.
 The headset has a slew hands-free features and crystal-clear call quality, too.
 For these reasons and more, it earns the best Bluetooth headset.